joergjo/BookLibrary-NetCore/README.md

     >Unfortunately, LibMan is no option for build-time tools, and [BundlerMinifier.Core](https://github.com/madskristensen/BundlerMinifier) doesn't create useful source maps.
 - Docker Compose and Kubernetes YAML files have been added to run the app in a Docker Container or as a service in Azure Kubernetes Service (AKS).
 - Like the original, this version uses [MongoDB](https://www.mongodb.com/) as database.
 Use whatever flavor of MongoDB works best for you.
 I recommend using either MongoDB Atlas, Cosmos DB's MongoDB API, or MongoDB 3.4 or newer.
 - An [Azure Pipeline](https://azure.microsoft.com/en-us/services/devops/pipelines/) has been added for CI.
+This is obviously _the_ pipeline I use myself for this project.

 ****
 ## Configuring the app